Cash-Pay Physical Therapy: Ensuring Compliance with the Medicare Mandatory Claims Submission Rule

 Just because you don’t accept Medicare at your physical therapy practice doesn’t mean that you’re not subject to some of its rules.
 Learn about the Medicare Mandatory Claim Submission Rule and its implications for your cash PT practice.

 One of the major draws of a cash-based physical therapy practice is avoiding the administrative hassles that come with participating in third-party payor programs, such as Medicare and Medicaid.
-But these practices should be cautioned: Even if they have no relationship at all with the federal Medicare program, they still may be subject to some of its rules, including what’s called the Medicare Mandatory Claims Submission Rule.
+But note: even if practices have no relationship at all with the federal Medicare program, they still may be subject to some of its rules, including what’s called the Medicare Mandatory Claims Submission Rule.

-For many physical therapists (PT), a cash-pay practice offers a refreshing alternative to a traditional practice model based on revenue from third-party payors.
+For many physical therapists (PTs), a cash-pay practice offers a refreshing alternative to a traditional practice model based on revenue from third-party payors.
 Under this model, patients simply pay for PT services at the point of service, based on rates set by the PT practice.
-To this end, the PT practice is spared the administrative burdens of billing and complying with the rules and regulations of third-party payor programs, including government programs like Medicare and Medicaid.
+To this end, the PT practice avoids the administrative burdens of billing and complying with the rules and regulations of third-party payors.

-Yet, cash-pay practices are not immune from their own risks and challenges.
-Among those cash-pay PTs who have no relationship with Medicare, a perennial question is whether they may provide cash-pay PT services to Medicare beneficiaries and, if so, under what circumstances.
+Yet, cash-pay practices have their own risks and challenges.
+Cash-pay PTs who have no relationship with Medicare often ask if they may provide cash-pay PT services to Medicare beneficiaries and, if so, under what circumstances.
 Intuitively, one might think there should be no problem with a Medicare beneficiary privately contracting and paying for PT services.
 And for that matter, why should a PT who has no affiliation with Medicare be subject to its regulations?

-The answers to these questions are nuanced and turn, in key part, on one’s interpretation of the Medicare Mandatory Claims Submission Rule.
-In this post, we discuss the contours of this rule and its limits.
+The answers turn, in key part, on one’s interpretation of the Medicare Mandatory Claims Submission Rule.
+In this post, we discuss this rule and its limits.

-Comparable in complexity to the tax code, the Medicare program is an elaborate web of statutes, regulations, and guidance documents.
-Before turning to the Medicare Mandatory Claims Submission Rule, it’s helpful to have a basic understanding of some of the key Medicare concepts and terminology that arise in this context:
+The Medicare program is an elaborate web of statutes, regulations, and guidance documents.
+Before turning to the Medicare Mandatory Claims Submission Rule, let’s establish of some of the key Medicare concepts and terminology that arise:

 - Non-Participating Supplier – A “non-participating supplier” is a supplier who is enrolled in Medicare but is allowed, on a service-by-service basis, to either bill the beneficiary directly or accept assignment from Medicare.
 If the supplier elects to bill the beneficiary, however, the supplier must not charge more than the “limiting charge,” meaning an amount that is 15% more than the applicable Medicare rate.